rlouch2/SnipeSharp/SnipeSharp.PowerShell/docs/en-US/Set-SnipeAsset.md

 ```

 ### -Name
-The name of the item to update.
+The name of the asset to update.

 ```yaml
 Type: String